 We will notify you of your outcome via the email address listed on your application.
 Please add firstname.lastname@example.org to your safe senders list to ensure any correspondence from us arrives in your inbox.

-The Melbourne JD commences in early February with a compulsory Orientation program on 31 January 2019 and an intensive two week summer subject starting 4 February 2019 prior to Semester 1.
+The Melbourne JD commences in early February with a compulsory Orientation program and an intensive two-week summer subject prior to Semester 1.
 University key dates

-International students need to be in the country in time to attend an International Welcome event on 30 January 2019.
+International students need to be in the country in time to attend an International Welcome event a day prior to Orientation.

 Domestic applicants must be an Australian or New Zealand citizen or Australian permanent resident, or holder of a permanent humanitarian visa.

 When you complete and submit your application online, please select only one Fee type (CSP or FEE).
 All domestic applications are assessed for a CSP, Fee+Bursary, and Fee place regardless of the category you apply under.

 International applications are made directly to the University of Melbourne or through one of our Overseas Representatives.
 Note that while a fee will apply to sit the LSAT, no additional $100 University application assessment fee is required for Melbourne JD applicants.